rodrihgh/CISSIR/cluster/README.md

-# High-Performance Computing
+# HPC cluster

-The files in this directory enable code execution on a GPU-based [High-Performance Computing (HPC) cluster](https://www.nvidia.com/en-us/glossary/high-performance-computing/).
+The files in this directory allow to run the code on a GPU-based [High-Performance Computing (HPC) cluster](https://www.nvidia.com/en-us/glossary/high-performance-computing/).
 Although not mandatory, GPU acceleration is encouraged in order to speed up [Sionna](https://nvlabs.github.io/sionna/)'s ray-tracing and link-level simulations.